dadiRohan/LaravelTips/README.md

   return $arr;
 }
 ```
 2 .
-Selection Sort
+Selection Sort : find the min value and swap it with the first value
 ```
-/**
- * Sorts an array using the Selection Sort algorithm.
- * Selection Sort repeatedly finds the minimum element from the unsorted part and puts it at the beginning.
- *
- * @param array $arr The array to sort
- * @return array The sorted array
- */
 function SelectionSort($arr){
   for($i=0;$i<count($arr) - 1;$i++){
     $min = $i;